RamadityaK/Ramas-Brain/content/Projects/M23 Controls Hardware/Basic Operation/Index.md

 - Ensure that all kill switches are up.
 - Ensure there's enough fuel in the fuel tank.
 - Use the black lever on the air intake to set the air choke to full.

->[!TIP]
->
->The exact position of the choke is a *feel*-based thing.
-It sounds silly, but it can heavily vary based on air temperature, density, and altitude.
->
->To find the right amount of choke, put the choke to full, and then let more air in if the exhaust smells like gasoline (we can this running rich).
->
->If the engine has been ran recently and is **warm**, you can start the engine with no choke.

 - You can then grab the pull cord on the engine (looks like a little black T handle attached to a cord on the side of the engine).
 - Pull the slack out of the pull cord slowly until you feel resistance.
 Let the cord go back into the engine.
 - Brace yourself and pull the cord quickly, being sure to hold onto the handle tightly.